-Training in Professional Psychology
+Training in Professional Psychology and Counseling

 Counseling and Psychological Services (C&PSs) is a division of Campus Life and Student Affairs and exists to help students function more effectively in the Drew community.
 The focus of our center emphasizes personal development and prevention, as well as remedial treatment.
 Information and counseling are provided to Drew students to help them deal with their individual concerns.
 In addition, the professional staff offers a variety of services, programs, and groups designed to augment students’ growth and development.
 Our purpose is to assist graduate, social, and academic development, and the achievement of their life goals.